 One of the key features of the traffic measurement architecture is that attributes have essentially the same meaning for different protocols, so that analysis applications can use the same reporting formats for all protocols.
 This is straightforward for peer addresses; although the form of addresses differs for the various protocols, the meaning of a 'peer address' remains the same.
-It becomes harder to maintain this correspondence at higher layers - for example, at the Network layer IP, Novell IPX and AppleTalk all use port numbers as a 'transport address,' but CLNP and DECnet have no notion of ports.
-Further work is needed here, particularly in selecting attributes which will be suitable for the higher layers of the OSI reference model.
+It becomes harder to maintain this correspondence at higher layers - for example, at the Network layer IP, Novell IPX and AppleTalk all use port numbers as a 'transport address', but CLNP and DECnet have no notion of ports.

-Reporting by adjacent intermediate sources and destinations or simply by meter interface (most useful when the meter is embedded in a router) supports hierarchical Internet reporting schemes as described in the 'Traffic Flow Measurement: Background' RFC [1].
+Reporting by adjacent intermediate sources and destinations or simply by meter interface (most useful when the meter is embedded in a router) supports hierarchical Internet reporting schemes as described in the 'Internet Accounting Background' RFC [ACT-BKG].
 That is, it allows backbone and regional networks to measure usage to just the next lower level of granularity (i.e. to the regional and stub/enterprise levels, respectively), with the final breakdown according to end user (e.g. to source IP address) performed by the stub/enterprise networks.

-In cases where network addresses are dynamically allocated (e.g. mobile subscribers), further subscriber identification will be necessary if flows are to ascribed to individual users.
-Provision is made to further specify the accountable entity through the use of an optional SUBSCRIBER ID as part of the flow id.
-A subscriber ID may be associated with a particular flow either through the current rule set or by proprietary means within a meter, for example via protocol exchanges with one or more (multi-user) hosts.
-At this time a subscriber ID is an arbitrary text string; later versions of the architecture may specify its contents on more detail.
+In cases where network addresses are dynamically allocated (e.g. dial-in subscribers), further subscriber identification will be necessary if flows are to ascribed to individual users.
+Provision is made to further specify the metered traffic group through the use of an optional SUBSCRIBER ID as part of the flow id.
+A subscriber ID may be associated with a particular flow either through the current rule set or by unspecified means within a meter.
+At this time a subscriber ID is an arbitrary text string; later versions of the architecture may specify details of its contents.